byananya/byananya/README.md

 💡 Passionate about learning and working with Autonomous Vehicles to contribute meaningfully in **research**!
 (Working as a Research Assistant @UCSC's AIEA Lab with Prof. Leilani Gilpin)

 🚀 In parallel, I'm building something extraordinary: LLM-powered agents that create websites in seconds.
 Proudly working alongside my extraordinary co-founder & CTO, Vibhor Sehgal.
-👥 Actively looking to add 1 highly technical team member, ideally full stack developers with expertise in AI methodologies like LLM and NLP.
+👥 Actively looking to add 1 exceptionally talented highly technical (CTO) team member, ideally full stack developers with expertise in AI methodologies like LLM and NLP.
 (Looking to build my team)

 #Hiring #FullStackDeveloper #MachineLearning #NLP #LLM #JoinOurTeam